-You’re not the only one who will ever struggle to figure out how to eat healthily for lunch.
+You’re not the only one who will ever struggle to figure out how to eat healthy lunches.
 Lunchtime is when we’re meant to take a break; walk away from the desk and get a change of scenery.
 Sadly, for many people that just doesn’t happen.

 Are you guilty of eating lunch at your desk and grabbing the first thing that will fill you?
 Take a look at these tips for eating healthy lunches.

 When you’re sat at your desk sending emails and making phone calls during lunch, you’re not entirely focused on what you’re eating.
 It’s easy to opt for the fatty, sugary options that keep you temporarily fuelled, but these can cause a risk of diabetes.
 Adding too much sugar to your diet is linked to diabetes.
 In case you are already a diabetic, try using these diabetic socks and also you can opt for some healthy options to include in your meal to keep you healthy and safe.

 However, when you take charge and make your lunch, you can have a variety of different lunches that will fuel you for the rest of the day.
 Try a salad with chicken, beans, and melon.

 If you’re strapped for time, it doesn’t mean you can’t make your lunches.
 Many people end up buying their lunches because they haven’t got time to make their own.
 However, if you batch cook, you only need to do it once.

 Do you ever go to a restaurant and order the same thing over and over again because it’s your favorite dish?
 You can do the same with your lunches.
 If you know you have a go-to recipe for your lunch and you’ll enjoy it every time, you make it in one big batch and divide it into five portions for your lunch.